dstdia/CzechDreamin19/README.md

 # Run the benchmarks

+## Apex Benchmark Snippets
+Check the folder ´benchmark´ for code snippets to execut

+Run the code snippets via the SFDX CLI:

+## Retrieve the resulting log files

+## Filter what you want to see

 ## Switching the logic

 The sample code contains three Custom Metadata Type to configure the logic